br3ndonland/udacity-portfolio/docs/pages/methods.md

   - Bootstrap can then be called using the package manager.
 - Bootstrap is compiled and minified before use.
   - It is written using Sass (Syntactically Awesome Style Sheets), which must be converted to regular CSS before use.
-  - the *.min- extension indicates minified.
+  - the _.min_ extension indicates minified.
 This removes all unnecessary characters from source code.

 ### Using Bootstrap

 - I used the Boostrap CDN option to link out to cached versions of the compiled CSS and JS, as described in the [Bootstrap getting started docs](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
-- I created an additional CSS file called *portfolio.css- to modify and extend the Bootstrap core CSS when necessary.
+- I created an additional CSS file called _portfolio.css_ to modify and extend the Bootstrap core CSS when necessary.
 - In addition to linking to the cached Bootstrap files, I downloaded the files for reference.
 I referred to the core Bootstrap CSS by opening in Sublime Text (bootstrap/bootstrap-4.0.0-beta/dist/css/bootstrap.css).
 It was also helpful to open the [Bootstrap template examples](https://getbootstrap.com/docs/4.0/examples/) in Chrome, then inspect with developer tools.
 - I frequently referred to the [Bootstrap docs](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and [Bootstrap GitHub readme](https://github.com/twbs/bootstrap).
 - **Bootstrap has a steep learning curve.**